CloudFormation template Parameters syntax - Amazon CloudFormation

 YAML

 CloudFormation also supports the use of dynamic references to specify property values dynamically.
 For example, you might need to reference secure strings stored in Systems Manager Parameter Store.
-For more information, see Using dynamic references to specify template values.
+For more information, see Get values stored in other services using dynamic references.

 You can also use pseudo parameters within a Ref or a Sub function to dynamically populate values.
 For more information, see Pseudo parameters reference.